 Mammoth Hot Creek Geologic Site.
-Swimming and bathing here are not advised, however, many people do.
+Swimming and bathing here are not advised; however, many people do.
 There is a mix of cool creek water and boiling pools.
 The trick is to find a balance between the two.
-Some of the hot springs here are hot enough to cause severe burns, caution is advised.
-The Hot Creek Geologic Site is an interesting place to visit even if you don’t take a dip.
+Some of the hot springs here are hot enough to cause severe burns; caution is advised.
+The Hot Creek Geologic Site is an exciting place to visit, even if you don’t take a dip.

 Mammoth Hot Creek Geologic Site is three miles south of Mammoth Junction on US 395.
 Exit Airport Road and drive past the Hot Creek Fish Hatchery to the parking lot.
 There is a trail down to the creek.

 Crowly Hot Spring (Wild Willy’s)